-- a. does not have the financial ability to deliver the requirements of the subcontract; - b. is a brand new company and has not yet submitted their first statutory accounts; - c. has an above-average risk warning from a credit agency; - d. has passed a resolution to wind up or liquidate the company, or administrators have been appointed; or - e. has statutory accounts overdue.
+- a. does not have the financial ability to deliver the requirements of the subcontract; - b. is a brand-new company and has not yet submitted their first statutory accounts; - c. has an above-average risk warning from a credit agency; - d. has passed a resolution to wind up or liquidate the company, or administrators have been appointed; or - e. has statutory accounts overdue.

-A breakdown of the 20% management fee is included in the Apprentice Training Services Agreement (where applicable), Partnering Agreement, and Appendix 2 of this policy.
+A breakdown of the appropriately applied management fee is included in the Apprentice Training Services Agreement (where applicable), Partnering Agreement, and an example of where this fee would be 20% is shown in Appendix 2 of this policy.